2023 Adjudicators & Clinicians

 Dr. Pingyi Song

-Dr. Pingyi Song is the Director of Choral Activities, and Assistant Professor at Coker University, South Carolina.
-Her most recent research study “Gender Issues and A Brief Introduction of Choral Literature by Eastern Asian Female Composers” was invited to present at the 2023 National ACDA (American Choral Directors Association) Conference in Cincinnati, Ohio, and the 2023 ACMI (Asian Classical Music Initiative) International Conference at Rutgers University, New Jersey.
-Pingyi Song holds a Choral Summer School Certificate from Oxford University, U.K., a Doctor of Musical Arts degree in Choral Conducting and a Post-Bachelorette Certificate in Music Education from the University of North Carolina, Greensboro, and Master and Bachelor degrees from West Virginia University, Mansfield University of Pennsylvania, and Guangzhou University, China.
+Dr. Pingyi Song serves as Associate Director of Choral Activities at Stetson University, FL. and previously served as the Director of Choral Activities at Coker University, S.C.
+Her most recent research study “Gender Issues and Introduction to Choral Literature by Eastern Asian Female Composers” was invited to present at National and International Conferences such as 2024 SRCS (Symposium on Research in Choral Singing), 2023 ACDA (American Choral Directors Association), 2023 NCCO (National Collegiate Choral Organization), and the 2023 ACMI (Asian Classical Music Initiative) Conferences.
+Dr. Song also serves as a National Board Member and International Student and Faculty Affinity Group Leader for NCCO, Chair of World Music & Cultures and a Board member of South Carolina ACDA.
+Pingyi holds a Choral Summer School Certificate from Oxford University, U.K., a D.M.A.
+Degree in Choral Conducting and a Post-Bachelorette Certificate in Music Education from the University of North Carolina, Greensboro, and Master and Bachelor degrees from West Virginia University, Mansfield University of Pennsylvania, and Guangzhou University, China.

 Learn more about Pingyi at Dr. Pingyi Song